-The Ashburton Drive Primary School Board has endorsed the schedule of Contributions and Charges for 2020.
+The Ashburton Drive Primary School Board has endorsed the schedule of Contributions and Charges for 2022.
 School contributions are required to purchase essential resources for students not provided by the Department of Education.
 All parents are urged and encouraged to pay these voluntary contributions as soon as possible.
 Please make payments to the school office.
 Please direct all queries regarding payment to our Business Manager.

-Contributions for 2020 have been set at the following: \$40 for each child.
+Contributions for 2022 have been set at the following: \$40 for each child.

-Ashburton Drive PS is fortunate to have the services of a School Well-being Officer.
+Ashburton Drive PS is fortunate to have the services of a Chaplain.
 This is a vital role catering to positive pastoral care.
-This contribution does appear as Chaplaincy due to funding processes.
 A \$5.00 contribution per student has been approved to enable this successful program to continue.